This section covers CORS, Cache, Error Response Templates, Forwarded IP Header Parameters and Log settings of the API Proxy.

 Hiding API Definition File

 When enabled, users are prevented from accessing the API Definition file via the API Proxy's external access address.
-However, this setting has no effect for definition files viewed through the Management Console.
+However, this setting has no effect for definition files viewed through the API Manager.

 If the API Proxy is in a Proxy Group and the Definition File is closed, the definition file of the API Proxy stored in the Proxy Group Definition File will not appear, if the definition files of all the Proxies in the Proxy Group are closed, the user will get an access error.